yibangsu/FetalMovement/README.md

 # FetalMovement
-an application for fetalmovement counter
+an Android application for fetalmovement counter